Ch3rry-Pi3/Portfolio/Python/Projects/Simple Projects/1. Band Name Generator/README.md

 ## Additional Notes

-- 🐣 This project is beginner-friendly and designed as a Day 1 project for a Python beginner.
+- 🐣 This project is beginner-friendly and designed as a Day 1 project for practising Python basics.
 - 🛠️ Feel free to modify the code to experiment with different outputs or add new features.

 **🎉 Have fun generating your band name and starting your Python journey!** 🚀